devbranch-vitaliy/invotraD9/README.md

 4. Go to docker dir via terminal - `cd docker/`
 5. Raise a new build  - `docker-compose up -d`
 6. If this is the first run, wait a couple of minutes for the databases (especially D7 DB) to load.
+7. Connect to the [php container](#drush_composer) and install the Drupal site - `composer install`
+8. Clear the cache - `drush cr`
-7. Check the site is working and databases have been loaded
+9. Check the site is working and databases have been loaded
    * Site - [http://invotra_d9.docker.localhost:99](http://invotra_d9.docker.localhost:99)
    * D7 database - [http://adminer_d7.invotra_d9.docker.localhost:99](http://adminer_d7.invotra_d9.docker.localhost:99)
    * D9 database - [http://adminer.invotra_d9.docker.localhost:99](http://adminer.invotra_d9.docker.localhost:99)